FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 - For that purpose, firstly do a [manual leveling of the bed](https://www.youtube.com/watch?v=Oa5nWPuc6is) with a piece of paper using the Ender 3 S1 Pro's touchpad GUI: First adjust the center and then the 4 corners.
 Repeat this 2..3 times until all corners and the center are showing the same resistance when pulling the paper.
 - Now save the Z offset to EEPROM by entering 'M500' into the Pronterface's console.
 - Verify the probe offset again by a 'M851' G code command.
 The Z Offset should now be updated and fitting to your printer hardware.
-- My **recommendation** is to print the 5 pad test structure (see below) and to observe carefully the print of the first layer. **During the print**, you can adapt with the touchpad  the z-offset in small increments or decrements to get the best layer adhesion.
+- My **recommendation** is to print the 5 squares test structure (see below) and to observe carefully the print of the first layer. **During the print**, you can adapt with the touchpad  the z-offset in small increments or decrements to get the best layer adhesion.
 Note and use this z-offset for yuor subsequent prints.
 ### Update the PID parameters of the temperature controllers
 - Next, we are now updating the PID **P**roportional–**I**ntegral–**D**erivative feedback loop parameters of the control of the bed and hotend temperatures and store the determined parameters in the EEPROM.
 This is done by the Pronterface G code command sequence:
 #### a) For the hotend